 Benefit #1: Communicate a single bank account number to your clients

-Gone the time when you had to communicate different account details for each currency.
+Gone is the time when you had to communicate different account details for each foreign currency.

 You can spare the hassle to your customers: use the same account details for all the currencies held in your account.

-You (or your accountant) will spend less time reconciling as you have the ability to issue invoices in one currency and get paid in the same currency:
+You (or your accountant) will spend less time reconciling as you have the ability to issue invoices in one currency and get paid in the same one:

-- no more headaches trying to match invoiced and paid amounts in different currencies
+✔️ No more headaches trying to match invoiced and paid amounts in different tenders

-- less accounting adjustments required for the exchange rate difference
+✔️ Less accounting adjustments are required for the exchange rate difference

 Benefit #3: Save money on foreign exchange commission